benisrael29/face-rec/README.md

 5. When a face is detected:
    - A green rectangle will be drawn around the face
    - An audio greeting will be played (either your custom voice or a random language)
+   - The individual face greeting counter is incremented and displayed below the face
+   - The total daily greeting count is incremented
    - The detection will be logged to the `logs` directory

 6. To exit the application, press 'q' while the window is in focus.

+### Face Greeting Counter

+The application keeps track of how many times each individual face has been greeted:

+- Each detected face gets its own greeting counter, shown underneath the face
+- The total daily greeting count is displayed in the top-right corner of the window
+- Individual counters only increment when a greeting is actually played (not during cooldown periods)
+- All counters automatically reset at midnight
+- Data persists between application restarts (stored in data/stats directory)
+- Individual face counts and total count are stored in JSON format for each day (e.g., `stats_20230415.json`)
+- Face identification is based on face position in the frame

 ### Custom Voice Greeting